 It’s important to take note of who you are as a sleeper, do you need extra support, or do you prefer a looser fit?

 One of the most significant benefits of a memory foam mattress is its ability to target pressure points for relief.
 Traditional springs in a mattress tend to resist weight and push up against your body, while gravity naturally pulls you down.
 This clash results in painful pressure points such as your hips or shoulders.
-The open-celled construction of memory foam compresses weight, instead of resisting it, which means it conforms to your body (as opposed to your body conforming to the mattress).
+We've elevated this selection of mattresses to take on an open-celled construction of memory foam, which compresses weight instead of resisting it, and so conforms to your body (as opposed to your body conforming to the mattress).

 You may have also heard about your body’s alignment when sleeping.
 Terms such as s curve or straight line are used to describe how your body should lay on a mattress.
 However, there’s no way for your body to literally lay in a straight line.
 It’s important to note that when speaking about a straight line, it is your spinal alignment that needs to be straight.

 Here’s how you can tell: lay on your mattress and examine how your body feels.
 Do you feel weight on your shoulders or hips?
 That probably means you’re laying on a spring mattress.
 If you’re laying on an air or waterbed mattress, you may feel like your torso sinks, leaving your lower back in an uncomfortable position.
 A memory foam mattress allows your body to rest in its most natural position, as if you laid on a floor.

 So, are you ready to experience a truly good night's rest?